gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.8.4 =
+* Added "Input Fields Style" option in plugin's "Settings" which would turn the fancy CSS3 iPhone-like checkboxes to standard HTML checkboxes (good for people with disabilities who use a screen reader software or personal preference)
+* Added notification in the front-end view in case WP Rocket is enabled with "User Cache" enabled
+* Option to have the "Inline code associated with the handle" contracted on request as it will reduce the length of the assets management page in case there are large blocks of text making it easier to scan through the assets list
+* Tested the plugin for full compatibility with PHP 7.2 (5.3+ minimum required to use it)

 = 1.2.8.3 =
 * Added the logo on top of each admin page belonging to the plugin
 * Changed plugin's icon from the Dashboard left menu